How To Choose a Pest Control Company

 - Decide on the safest course of action.

-- Employ chemical controls only if needed, and always along with other techniques for effective long-term pest management.
+- Use chemical controls only when absolutely necessary, and always along with other controls for effective long-term pest control management.